Port Hills: Demographics

-Ethnicities were 95.8% European/Pākehā, 8.3% Asian, and 4.2% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 95.8% European/Pākehā, 8.3% Asian, and 4.2% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 20.8%, compared with 27.1% nationally.
+The percentage of people born overseas was 20.8, compared with 27.1% nationally.

-Although some people objected to giving their religion, 58.3% had no religion, 20.8% were Christian, 4.2% were Hindu, 4.2% were Buddhist and 8.3% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 58.3% had no religion, 20.8% were Christian, 4.2% were Hindu, 4.2% were Buddhist and 8.3% had other religions.

-Of those at least 15 years old, 24 (42.1%) people had a bachelor or higher degree, and 3 (5.3%) people had no formal qualifications.
+Of those at least 15 years old, 24 (42.1%) people had a bachelor's or higher degree, and 3 (5.3%) people had no formal qualifications.
 The median income was $50,300, compared with $31,800 nationally.
+18 people (31.6%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 30 (52.6%) people were employed full-time, 9 (15.8%) were part-time, and 3 (5.3%) were unemployed.

 Flora and fauna

 Despite the heavy deforestation and clearance of native bush that took place during early settlement, a diverse range of wildlife and plant life populates the Port Hills.
 Native birds such as the bellbird (korimako or koparara) fantail, silvereye, grey warbler and shining cuckoo are commonly found in the remaining bush.
-While the wood pigeon often seen in the area is a native to New Zealand others, such as the common blackbird, common chaffinch and song thrush are introduced and very populous species.
+While the wood pigeon (kererū) often seen in the area is a native to New Zealand others, such as the common blackbird, common chaffinch and song thrush are introduced and very populous species.
 As well as a great many insect species, gecko and skink are commonly found.

 Indigenous plant species such as Banks Peninsula hebe inhabit rock crevices along with rare ferns.
 The more exposed hillsides are covered with silver tussock and other native grasses, unusually so for an area so close to urban development.

 The remaining podocarp forest contains 500- to 600-year-old mataī, tōtara and kahikatea trees as well as fruit and flowering species such as kōwhai, ribbonwood, māhoe, cabbage trees, kānuka and fuchsia.